MaxSaganyuk/weatherCLI/README.md

 {K} - key placeholder

 During runtime selected city and api (it's key) is put instead of placeholders

+For key storage - 2 files named accordingly to api names are created.

+To confirm a key user must use _configure_ command

 ## _How to use_